 You may be wondering how VocalEyes support blind and partially sighted people to access ‘visual’ experiences.
 Sight loss is an extremely broad spectrum, and the impact and experience will be unique to the individual.
 The majority of blind and partially sighted people will have some degree of vision or light perception.
 Of those registered blind, only 4% will have no sight at all.
 Furthermore, museums and heritage sites are multisensory environments which can stimulate by different means; formally ‘curated’ or otherwise: handling objects, audio exhibits, scents, acoustics, temperature shifts, tactile opportunities, kinetic experiences - all combined with the social and intellectual opportunities cultural experiences afford.

 The sources to draw on when interpreting Illuminated River are extensive, as is the richness of this project – certainly a gift, in terms of possible creative avenues - but also a challenge when your premise is to be concise!
 We had the opportunity to meet with Leo Villareal while he was developing the digital sequencing of his installations by the riverbanks, and talked to him about his process and inspirations.
 Leo has a background in sculpture and technology, and has developed his own software to enable him to ‘paint’ with light.
 I think listeners will be interested to learn of these techniques behind the pieces.
-We will also reference the engineering and designs associated with the bridges, and aim to convey an appreciation of Leo’s sensitive response to the individual characteristics of each structure.
-We will explore how the works appear, and change over time, observing how they relate to the surrounding environments, and in turn, how the ever-changing outdoor, public setting influences the works.
+We also reference the engineering and designs associated with the bridges, and aim to convey an appreciation of Leo’s sensitive response to the individual characteristics of each structure.
+We explore how the works appear, and change over time, observing how they relate to the surrounding environments, and in turn, how the ever-changing outdoor, public setting influences the works.